Discover the nature park

 Geology

-Similar to the radiolarites, the aptych layers are not completely rounded, because they are very hard.
-Their place of origin was far from the mainland in the deep sea, therefore they show a ...
+Similar to the radiolarites, the aptych layers are not completely rounded because they are very hard.
+Their place of origin was far from the mainland in the deep sea, so they have a ...

 learn more